Summertime, and the living is hot, which means cooking indoors is a pain. There is a solution. The grill.

 Wheeler’s Thai grilled chicken

-- 1-4 pounds of chicken breasts, thighs, or drumsticks
+- 1-4 lbs chicken breasts, thighs or drumsticks

 - 2+ green chiles